mattesmohr/twig-switch/README.md

 ### What else?

-The default clause handles the cases not explicitly listed.
+The default clause is optional and handles the cases not explicitly listed.

 ### And?